E2Style: Improve the Efficiency and Effectiveness of StyleGAN Inversion: Introduction

-In order to further reduce the quality gap between the single stage prediction of latent code and the ideal prediction, we propose a {\em multi-stage refinement} learning approach to progressively predict the residual of the latent codes through multiple passes of the encoder to achieve better inversion quality.
+In order to further reduce the quality gap between the single stage prediction of latent code and the ideal prediction, we propose a {\em multi-stage refinement} learning approach to progressively predict the residual of the latent code through multiple passes of the encoders to achieve better inversion quality.
+Specifically, we introduce a recursive forward refinement phase in our framework, which learns the residual of the latent code output from the first phase to find a more optimal solution that exists around that latent code.
+E2Style shares the similar spirit to IDGI's prediction-before-optimization method \cite{Zhu2020InDomainGI}, but we improve the initial inverted latent code by introducing a refinement network.
+This improves the performance without a significant increase in time consumption.

-Qualitative and quantitative experiments show that our GAN inversion method substantially outperforms existing forward-based methods and even achieves performance comparable to the state-of-the-art optimization-based methods.
-A number of applications including secure deep hiding, image manipulation, image restoration, and image translation evidence the generalization of our GAN inversion method for real-time image editing tasks.
+Qualitative and quantitative experiments show that E2Style substantially outperforms existing forward-based methods and even achieves performance comparable to the state-of-the-art optimization-based methods.
+A number of applications including secure deep hiding, image manipulation, image restoration, and image translation evidence the generalization of E2Style for real-time image editing tasks, illustrated in Figure \ref{fig:teaser}.

+To summarize, our contributions are summarized as follows: \begin{itemize} \item We design an efficient network structure for StyleGAN inversion, which has fewer network parameters and better performance than existing forward-based methods.

+\item To further improve the inversion effectiveness, we utilize multi-layer identity loss and multi-layer face parsing loss as well as introduce a recursive forward refinement phase.

+\item We propose a new application of StyleGAN inversion: secure deep hiding.
+And various real image editing applications demonstrate the power of our approach.